Royals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the underdog in seven of their past 10 games and have gone 3-4 in those contests.
+- In eight games as the underdog over the last 10 matchups, the Royals have a record of 3-5.

-- When it comes to the over/under, the Royals and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the over/under, the Royals and their opponents are 3-7-0 in their last 10 games.

 Royals Betting Records & Stats